 What is the responsiveness limit for the desktop version of a page?

 The pages you build with Instapage are responsive up to 1200 pixels in width, meaning that elements you add in that range (600 pixels to the left and 600 pixels to the right, measured from the center of the page) will move/scale when the browser window is smaller or when it is manually resized.
-The center column spans 960 pixels, but you can measure 1200 pixels by using a box/rectangle shape from the left-side menu of the editor.
+There are two sets of guidelines: the grey one for 960px width and the blue one for 1200px width.
+Please refer to the screenshots below.

 What is the size of the mobile canvas?

 The width is 400 pixels.
 The mobile canvas represents the surface area in which you can place the elements on the page.

 What is the mobile breakpoint?

 The landing page is responsive to the visitor's screen size.
 When it detects that the browser is wider than 768 pixels, then the desktop version of the page is shown.
 When it detects that the browser width is below 768px, then the mobile version of the page is shown.